-Everything you need to know about the Kakhovskaya HPP disaster
+Everything you need to know about the Kakhovka HPP disaster

 Consequences for wildlife

-The consequences of blowing up the Kakhovsky Reservoir dam are often described as an "ecological disaster."
-For example, due to the destruction of the Kakhovskaya HPP, at least 150 tonnes of engine oil have already entered the Dnipro, and even more may spill later.
+The consequences of blowing up the Kakhovka Reservoir dam are often described as an "ecological disaster."
+For example, due to the destruction of the Kakhovka HPP, at least 150 tonnes of engine oil have already entered the Dnipro, and even more may spill later.
 But despite this, the statement about "ecological catastrophe" needs an explanation, because it has another side.

 The so-called Lower Dnipro sands stretch along the left bank of the Dnipro River below Kakhovka for about two hundred kilometres.
 Among other things, the famous Oleshky sands and Kinburn spit are located here.
 In this part of Ukraine, the Black Sea Biosphere Reserve, the Nizhny Dniprovskiy National Park, the Svyatoslav White Coast, and several other nature conservation areas have been created.